First driving lesson tips and advice

 Ask your instructor what make and model of vehicle they have and search for a view from inside the cabin from the driver’s perspective.

-Every make and model will have extensive information available online as to where every part of the vehicle is located.
+Every make and model will have extensive car reviews available online which will illustrate the cabin and driving controls.

-From the gearstick, to mirror adjustors, to windscreen wipers, knowing this information before starting will mean you are better prepared for your first lesson.
+From the gearstick, to mirror adjusters, to windscreen wipers, knowing this information before starting will mean you are better prepared for your first lesson.

 There will also be videos online of other people driving these vehicles – check them out in your free time.